 Carrapateena is located in South Australia on the eastern margin of the Gawler Craton.

 Phase one Q3 2017 – Q1 2018: construction commenced on the accommodation village and airstrip, and development of the dual access decline continues.

-Phase two Q2 2018 – Q4 2019 (underway): subject to mining lease approval, phase two includes construction of above ground infrastructure, processing plant, tailings storage facility, western access road, power line and installation of the underground materials handling system.
+Phase two Q2 2018 – Q4 2019 (underway): phase two includes construction of above ground infrastructure, processing plant, tailings storage facility, western access road, power line and installation of the underground materials handling system.

 Carrapateena is a copper-gold deposit hosted in a brecciated granite complex and is mostly chalcopyrite with a central high grade bornite zone.

 The deposit is shaped like a near vertical pipe and sits under approximately 500 metres of unmineralised rock cover.
 More information on Carrapateena geology can be found here.

 Carrapateena will be mined using a process called sub-level caving.
 Using this method, the deposit is blasted in 25 metre sections and then collected by loaders.
 From there it will be crushed and loaded onto a conveyer belt that transports the ore up the decline to the surface.

 The ore will be processed onsite to produce a copper concentrate containing copper and gold minerals.